MatthewBernardon/SocketTrivia/README.md

 # SocketTrivia
-Systems Programming Trivia Final Project
+Systems Programming Trivia Final Project.
+Coded server and client programs in C that use sockets to run a trivia game.